 - Try for at least one nap at home.
 You don’t necessarily need a rigid, clock-based nap schedule (especially if your baby is a newborn), but keep in mind that on-the-go naps aren’t usually as restful as naps that happen at home, in a crib, or a bed.
 If you have a busy schedule, try to make sure that at least one nap (preferably the first-morning nap) happens at home.

 - As mentioned earlier, if your baby was napping just fine and suddenly isn’t, it’s most likely one of two things: a sleep regression, or an impending nap transition.
 (Of course, you’ll want to rule out illness or teething as a cause.)

 - If you’re trying to work on sleep training during nap times, and working on teaching your baby or toddler to fall asleep independently at nap time, keep in mind that nap training is tougher than nighttime sleep training, in many ways.
 We usually (although not always) recommend starting sleep training at bedtime, and then moving on to naps once you’ve conquered nighttime sleep.

-Or, if you’re a do-it-yourselfer, you may be more interested in all the nap resources we offer in our VIP Members Area:
+Or, if you’re a do-it-yourselfer, you may be more interested in all the nap resources we offer:

-VIP Members-Only Nap Articles — And now, we’ve also offer a special members-only article on the hot topic of nap transitions: 5 Practical, Hands-On Tips For Managing Common Nap Transitions.
+VIP Members Only Nap Articles: We also offer a special members-only article on the hot topic of nap transitions: 5 Practical, Hands-On Tips For Managing Common Nap Transitions.
 Learn our 5 top secrets for how to gently and painlessly navigate nap transitions, and help them happen in a way that preserves your child’s sleep while also preserving your own sanity! 😉

 For more details about all our VIP Member benefits (including weekly chats with a trained sleep consultant and our “Ask the Author” feature), visit our VIP page, and consider becoming a VIP member today!